Azure-Samples/ms-identity-ciam-native-auth-android-sample/README.md

 * Nothing similar?
 [Open an issue](https://github.com/Azure-Samples/ms-identity-ciam-native-auth-android-sample/issues/new) that clearly explains the problem you're having running the sample app.

 ## Contributing

-If you'd like to contribute to this sample, see [CONTRIBUTING.MD](/CONTRIBUTING.md).

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.